camel-clarkson/K-LEB/README.md

 sudo ./ioctl_start <Event1> <Event2> <Event3> <Event4> <timer delay (in ms)> <Log path> <program path>
 ```

+User can specify the program to monitor using <Program PATH> or <Program PID>, as well as supply program parameters, if applicable.

 Users can specify the hardware events they want to monitor.

 Please note: there are three fixed hardware events will be monitored, which are instructions retired, Cycles when thread is not halted, and Reference cycles when thread is not halted, in addition to the ones specified on the command line (prgrammable hardware events).

 - After finish monitoring, HPC data is logged and stored in Output.csv in the current directory or in \<Log path\>